rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ## Hybrid Framework
 {:#solution}
-{:.todo Tokens should be assembled with an expiry date}
-{:.todo Enlarge the figure, add parenthesis}
-{:.todo What do you mean by query complexity? predict execution time?}
-{:.todo Should we define a function for the cost model (Mathmatical formulation)?}
-{:.todo What type of cost model?threshold-based?then we need a policy (selection function based on these values)?}
-{:.todo For the algorithm, should we use getThreshould and getValue(metric)? better Naming?}
-{:.todo define continous effciency?}
-{:.todo Notneeded sentence "even if a SPARQL endpoint was allowed ...." }

 The goal of our proposed framework is to allow servers to expose different kinds of interfaces based on the current server load and the used SPARQL queries.